DanNgo23/CS109A_LendingClubProject/pages/Only_EDA/Only_EDA.md

 # Exploratory Data Analysis (EDA)

-#### It appears FICO scores are bimodal for loans that were rejected.
-For loans that were accepted, it appears FICO scores were above a certain threshold- over 600.
+#### It appears FICO scores are bimodal for loans that are rejected.
+For loans that are accepted, it appears FICO scores are above a certain threshold- over 600.
 This could useful information for our model.

 ```python